-The Pixel 7a’s performance matches that of the Pixel 7a is on par with the Pixel 7, thanks to the powerful Google Sim Tensor G2 chipset, which is manufactured in collaboration with Samsung.
-One question that often comes up is whether the Pixel 7a tends to get hot.
-The pixel 7a can get a bit warm at times, especially when used outdoors in direct sunlight.
-It seems that the Pixel 7a isn’t a big fan of sunshine, much like myself, a bold northerner with less melanin than a deep-sea squid is not a big fan of sunshine.
-Despite occasional heating, I haven’t experienced any performance issues or slowdowns on the Pixel 7a.
-There have been no hard resets like what I’ve observed in previous Google flagship phones, I haven’t had to resort to hard resets.
+The Pixel 7a’s performance matches that of the Pixel 7, thanks to the potent Google Sim Tensor G2 chipset manufactured in collaboration with Samsung.
+There’s a common query about whether the Pixel 7a tends to heat up.
+It’s true; the Pixel 7a can get a bit warm, particularly when used outdoors in direct sunlight.
+It appears that the Google’s Pixel 7a, much like myself a bold northerner with less melanin than a deep-sea squid is not a big fan of sunshine.
+Despite occasional heating, I haven’t encountered any performance issues or slowdowns on the Pixel 7a.
+Unlike previous Google flagship phones, I haven’t had to resort to hard resets.

 Google Pixel 7a Battery Life

 In the first week of using the Pixel 7a, I encountered an issue with its battery life.
 The compact 4385 milliamp-hour battery rarely lasted a full day of use.
 However, after a few days, the situation improved significantly, and now the Pixel 7a usually provides a full day’s usage on a single charge without any worries.
 Nevertheless, there have been instances where I came uncomfortably close to draining the battery completely, especially when catching the last train home or leaving the phone idle for an extended period.